OFS/ofs.github.io/docs/hw/common/user_guides/ug_kvm/ug_kvm.md

    * Ubuntu [Define proxy settings](https://help.ubuntu.com/stable/ubuntu-help/net-proxy.html.en)
    * [Configure Git to use a proxy](https://gist.github.com/evantoli/f8c23a37eb3558ab8765)

-7. To include OPAE in your virtual machine, follow the instructions from the following link  [OFS Site](https://ofs.github.io) select your desired platform and select Getting stated guide.
-To install the DFL drivers, please follow the instructions from the following link  [OFS Site](https://ofs.github.io) select your desired platform and select Getting stated guide.
+7. To include OPAE in your virtual machine, follow the instructions from the following link  [Open FPGA Stack (OFS) Collateral Site](https://ofs.github.io/ofs-2024.1-1) select your desired platform and select Getting stated guide.
+To install the DFL drivers, please follow the instructions from the following link  [Open FPGA Stack (OFS) Collateral Site](https://ofs.github.io/ofs-2024.1-1) select your desired platform and select Getting stated guide.

 8. Use the OPAE SDK tool opae.io (under your virtual machine) to check default driver binding using your card under test PCIe B:D.F (Management mode).